-The number of judges is at least three, max five.
-In the Freestyle Compulsory program each manoeuvre is given a score between 0 and 20 points by each judge.
-A manoeuvre not completed or not flown according to the description shall be scored zero (0) points.
+The number of judges is at least three, and no more than five.
+In the Set Manoeuvre flight each manoeuvre is given a score between 0 and 20 points by each judge.
+A manoeuvre that is not completed or not flown according to the description shall be scored zero (0) points.
 If a manoeuvre is scored zero points all judges must agree.
-In the Freestyle Unlimited Program the scoring is made after the flight according to the scoring criteria.
+In the freestyle or music freestyle flights the scoring is done after the flight according to the scoring criteria.

-In the Freestyle Compulsory program only manoeuvres that are performed completely in the flight time of 8 minutes will receive a score.
-If the flight time for the Freestyle Unlimited or Music program is less than three or more than five minutes, there will be a downgrade of 5% for the flight.
+In the Set Manoeuvre flights, only manoeuvres that are completed in the flight time of 8 minutes will receive a score.
+If the flight time for the Freestyle or Music Freestyle program is less than three or more than four minutes, there shall be a downgrade of 5% for the flight.
+A flight shorter than two or longer than five minutes shall be scored zero points.